rich-p-rich/english-tutor-django-p4/README.md

 - People doing the exercises get right / wrong feedback when they submit their answers

 **Next steps:**
+- Create an 'all sections' link where users can choose their language level from a page, not just the navbar
+- Add more instructions and guidance on completing the exercises
 - Expand the offering beyond multiple choice to include free-text fields and other different types of exercises
 - Allow a 'hint' function for some exercises
 - Keep a history of the user's progress in their 'user account'